This tutorial will show you how to set up and run Redis on your machine using Docker Compose.

 5. Within this file, you will want to enter the following lines.

-” with the password you want to use to interact with your Redis Docker container.
-Setting a password is crucial as it stops anyone from accessing your database.
+: This placeholder should be replaced the password you want to use to interact with your Redis Docker container.
+Setting a password is crucial as it stops anyone from accessing your database.<SECONDS>

 services: